-Jane Redmont is a retreat leader, pastoral minister, spiritual director, theologian, writer, and editor who has worked in campus, urban, and parish ministries.
+Jane Redmont is a retreat leader, pastoral minister, spiritual director, theologian, writer, writing coach, and editor who has worked in campus, urban, and parish ministries.
 She has been involved in work for social justice and in ecumenical and interreligious relations all her life.
 She also has extensive experience in organizational leadership: she has directed, fund-raised for, and served as consultant to nonprofit organizations, especially those addressing causes and consequences of urban poverty; she has also served on and chaired numerous volunteer boards and committees.

 Jane serves as a Congregational Consultant in the Episcopal Diocese of Massachusetts, assisting communities of faith and practice in strengthening and sustaining their common life.

-Jane Redmont is the author of When in Doubt, Sing: Prayer in Daily Life (1998, pbk 2008), Generous Lives: American Catholic Women Today (1992, pbk 1993), and more than 100 articles ranging from news and feature stories to personal essays and academic book reviews.
+She is the author of When in Doubt, Sing: Prayer in Daily Life (1998, pbk 2008), Generous Lives: American Catholic Women Today (1992, pbk 1993), and more than 100 articles ranging from news and feature stories to personal essays and academic book reviews.

 An Episcopal Christian, Jane was also formed in the Catholic tradition and has Jewish and Unitarian Universalist family roots.
 She has studied hatha yoga and practiced Centering Prayer and Zen meditation and, as she often notes, "came to Christianity through the contemplative gate."
 Her stays at the Taizé community as a young adult had a deep influence on her prayer, her life in the church, and her commitment to the work of justice.

 Jane Redmont was Editor of the Harvard Divinity Bulletin from 1981 to 1983 and is experienced in all phases of editing.
 More recently, she worked as a contractor on journal and book projects for the publications division of the World Council of Churches and for Orbis Books.
+She also coaches private clients and works with them on writing projects from books to op-ed pieces.

 Jane has been executive director of two nonprofit organizations, the Boston chapter of NCCJ (National Conference of Christians and Jews, now National Conference for Community and Justice) and the Cambridge Forum.
 Her consulting clients have included, among others, Project Bread - the Walk for Hunger, Dimock Community Health Center (now the Dimock Center), and the American Jewish Committee.

-During a quarter of a century as a Roman Catholic laywoman in ministry, Jane Redmont served in many volunteer positions and in three paid professional ministerial positions; Assistant Catholic Chaplain at SUNY-Stony Brook (1976-77); Chaplain at St. Paul's University Catholic Center, Madison, Wisconsin (1977-80); and Social Justice Minister at the Paulist Center, Boston (1983-86).
+During a quarter of a century as a Roman Catholic laywoman in ministry, Jane Redmont served in many volunteer positions and in three paid professional ministerial positions: Assistant Catholic Chaplain at SUNY-Stony Brook (1976-77); Chaplain at St. Paul's University Catholic Center, Madison, Wisconsin (1977-80); and Social Justice Minister at the Paulist Center, Boston (1983-86).
 A pioneer among Catholic women in ministry, Jane was the first woman in the first two of those positions.

 In the Episcopal Church (into which she was received in early 2002), Jane has served on the faculty of the Church Divinity School of the Pacific (CDSP) as the Bogard Teaching Fellow (2003-04), team teaching the "Anglican Tradition and Life" course to first-year seminarians with L. William Countryman.
 During the same academic year, Jane taught the seminar "Women as Global Church" to master's students from several of the Graduate Theological Union (GTU) member schools.